 Motorboats may be operated by youth, subject to state requirements, only when accompanied in the boat by an experienced leader or camp staff member who meets state requirements for motorboat operation.
 Extended cruising on a large power boat requires either a professional captain or an adult with similar qualifications.

-Unit trips on whitewater above Class II must be done with either a professional guide in each craft or after all participants have received American Canoe Association or equivalent training for the class of water and type of craft involved.
+Self-guided unit trips on Class III whitewater may only be done after all participants have received American Canoe Association or equivalent training for the class of water and type of craft involved.
+Unit trips on whitewater sections of rivers rated Class IV are only allowed in rafts with a professionally trained guide in each raft.
+Trips above Class IV are not allowed.

 Proper planning is necessary to ensure a safe, enjoyable exercise afloat.
 All plans should include a scheduled itinerary, notification of appropriate parties, communication arrangements, contingencies in case of foul weather or equipment failure, and emergency response options.